Intussusception is a medical emergency. If you believe your child has intussusception you should see your health care professional immediately.

-Experts do not know what causes intussusception, but believe this occurs more often if there is a family history.
+Experts do not know what causes intussusception, but believe it occurs more often when there is a family history of the condition.
 There is a link to other conditions including viral infections, abdominal and/or intestinal tumors and masses, appendicitis, celiac disease, Crohn's disease and parasites.

-Intussusceptions in older children are frequently caused by polyps, diverticuli and occasionally serious tumors.
+Intussusceptions in older children are frequently caused by polyps, diverticula and occasionally serious tumors.

 Most intussusceptions can be treated by the radiologist with an air enema.
 This pushes the bowel trapped in intussusception back to its normal position.
 If air enema is unsuccessful in reducing intussusception, patient requires prompt surgery.